-The data sheet contains the technical specifications of the R&S ZNH.
-It also lists the options and their order numbers as well as optional accessories.
+The specifications document, also known as the data sheet, contains the technical specifications of the R&S ZNH.
+It also lists the firmware applications and their order numbers, and optional accessories.

-The brochure provides an overview of the R&S ZNH and shows its specific characteristics.
+The brochure provides an overview of the instrument and deals with the specific characteristics.